meco-group/impact-2025/index.md

 **Lunch will be provided during the workshop**.

-Use the following button to register. *Registration will open in January 2025.*
+Use the following button to register.
+Registration will close on Friday, February 7.

-<a href="javascript:void(0)" type="button" class="btn btn-primary d-lg-inline-block my-lg-0 disabled" target="_blank " disabled>Click here to register for the workshop</a>
+<a href="javascript:void(0)" type="button" class="btn btn-primary d-lg-inline-block my-lg-0 disabled" target="https://forms.office.com/e/P4ikS0FxaN" enabled>Click here to register for the workshop</a>

 **Your registration will be completed only after you receive a confirmation email from the organizers.**